 Given that the symptoms of a severe COVID-19 infection include shortness of breath, it made sense that we looked to the respiratory system for answers (as well as smoking as a risk factor).

-One of the final stages of succumbing to the disease is pneumonia — a condition where the lungs fill up with fluid.
+One of the final stages of succumbing to COVID-19 is pneumonia — lungs filling up with fluid.
 Current medical protocol calls for assisted breathing on ventilators.

 Though reports on statistics have varied, it’s becoming increasingly clear that the majority of COVID-19 patients put on ventilators do not make it.
 Many studies estimate that less than 20% of people who are put on ventilators survive.
 And believe it or not — that’s the conservative estimate.
 Other reports estimate figures closer to 10%.
 That’s statistically significant.

 But if we think about the virus as ‘thickening’ blood to the point that the lungs cannot maintain the blood-oxygen levels needed to survive, it makes sense that assisted breathing doesn’t help.
 And that’s what the numbers reflect.
 Not-so-coincidently, low blood-oxygen levels are often a precursor to pneumonia.

-This is unfortunate considering the amount of resources (and equally importantly, response time) we have put into providing hospitals with expensive ventilators (with the best intentions, of course).
+Unfortunate, considering the amount of resources (and equally important, response time) we have put into providing hospitals with expensive ventilators (with the best intentions, of course).

 Additionally, if this blood based illness hypothesis has truth, ventilators’ ineffectiveness only increases the likelihood of hospitals being overwhelmed.
-Patients occupy beds for weeks on end while the virus basically runs its course unobstructed as we try to treat the lungs…and blood continues to ‘thicken.’
+Patients occupy beds for weeks on end while the virus basically runs its course unobstructed.
+But their blood continues to ‘thicken.’

 A blood-thickening, highly commutable virus sounds pretty grim, and, well, it is.
 Despite sounding like a plot line from a dystopian horror film, this could be good news.